-3.2.2 Early Termination Date.
-If an Event of Default occurs with respect to a Defaulting Party, the Non-Defaulting Party may (a) provide written notice of such Event of Default to the Defaulting Party stating the nature of such Event of Default; (b) establish a date between one (1) and twenty (20) Business Days after such notice is effective on which this Agreement shall terminate (“Early Termination Date”); (c) withhold any nondisputed payments due under this Agreement; and/or (d) suspend performance of this Agreement.
-[SBC to review additional language]
+3.2.2 Early Cancellation Date.
+If an Event of Default occurs with respect to a Defaulting Party, the Non-Defaulting Party may Cancel this Agreement and (a) provide written notice of such Event of Default to the Defaulting Party stating the nature of such Event of Default; (b) establish a date between one (1) and twenty (20) Business Days after such notice is effective on which this Agreement shall terminate (“Early Cancellation Date”); (c) withhold any nondisputed payments due under this Agreement; and/or (d) suspend performance of this Agreement.

-3.3 Early Termination Amount.
+3.3 Early Cancellation Amount.

 3.3.1 Calculation.
-If an Early Termination Date has been designated, then the Non-Defaulting Party shall calculate its Gains, Costs and Losses resulting from such termination into a single net amount (the “Early Termination Amount”), equal to the difference of (a) Gains less (b) the sum of Costs plus Losses.
-If the Early Termination Amount is less than $0, then the Defaulting Party shall pay to the Non-Defaulting Party the absolute value of the Early Termination Amount as provided in Section 3.3.3 below.
-If the Early Termination Amount is greater than $0, then no payment to the Non-Defaulting Party shall be made.
-For example, if the Early Termination Amount is -$1, then the Defaulting Party would pay $1 to the Non-Defaulting Party.
-If the Early Termination Amount is $1, then no payment would be made by or to the Defaulting Party.
+If an Early Cancellation Date has been designated, then the Non-Defaulting Party shall calculate its Gains, Costs and Losses resulting from such termination into a single net amount (the “Early Cancellation Amount”), equal to the difference of (a) Gains less (b) the sum of Costs plus Losses.
+If the Early Cancellation Amount is less than $0, then the Defaulting Party shall pay to the Non-Defaulting Party the absolute value of the Early Cancellation Amount as provided in Section 3.3.3 below.
+If the Early Cancellation Amount is greater than $0, then no payment to the Non-Defaulting Party shall be made.
+For example, if the Early Cancellation Amount is -$1, then the Defaulting Party would pay $1 to the Non-Defaulting Party.
+If the Early Cancellation Amount is $1, then no payment would be made by or to the Defaulting Party.

 As used in this Section 3.3:

-(a) “Costs” means brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace the Agreement, if applicable, and attorneys’ fees, if any, incurred in connection with enforcing its rights under this Agreement; provided, however, that in no event shall such term be construed to include consequential damages.
+(a) “Costs” means brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace the Agreement, if applicable, and attorneys’ fees, if any, incurred in connection with enforcing its rights under this Agreement; provided, however, that in no event shall such term be construed to include consequential or indirect damages.

 (b) “Gains” means an amount equal to the present value of the economic benefit (exclusive of Costs), if any, resulting from the termination of the Non-Defaulting Party’s obligations under this Agreement, which economic benefit is equal to the positive difference (not less than 0) of (i) the value of the remaining energy to be delivered under this Agreement, based on the Actual Usage for the remainder of the Contract Term and regardless of whether such energy is supplied by EESI or the applicable Utility, and at the relevant market prices for the remaining Contract Term (the “Market Value”); less (ii) the same quantities of energy at the Generation Rate for the remaining Contract Term as if this Agreement not been terminated (the “Contract Value”); and